FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Regent's Award for Academic Excellence

-This award is given to the chapters that have achieved the highest GPA among fraternities on their campus during the 2021 calendar year
+This award is given to the chapters that have achieved the highest GPA among fraternities on their campus during the 2022 calendar year

 • Epsilon Xi (Mississippi)

-• Gamma Upsilon (Arkansas)
+• Gamma Beta (Northwestern)

 • Kappa (North Georgia)

-• Lambda Upsilon (Cal State Fullerton)
+• Lambda Upsilon (Cal State, Fullerton)

 • Mu Kappa (Southeast Missouri State)